Tuesday 28 April, 2020

-New Zealand Opera’s offices will close today, with our people moving to work-from-home arrangements, as we play our part to limit the spread of COVID-19.
+Alert Level 3 means that New Zealand Opera’s offices remain closed, with our people continuing to work-from-home, as we play our part to limit the spread of COVID-19.

-We acknowledge that it is not business as usual for us and the many people who work with us.
-However, our team will be working hard from home on rescheduling projects, staying connected with our opera community, and bringing forward plans for creative projects in the digital space.
+Our team is working on rescheduling projects, staying connected with our opera community, and bringing forward plans for creative projects in the digital space.

-For the latest updates on our season and the impacts of COVID-19, visit our website.
+For the latest updates on our season and the impacts of COVID-19, stay tuned on this page.

-Although our office will be closed, the whole team will be working so please stay in touch with your usual contacts, or call our reception:
+Although our office is closed, please stay in touch with your usual contacts, or call or email us on:

 |Phone: 0800 696 737 or +64 9 379 4068|

-We will get through this and be stronger for it.
+We will get through this together and be stronger for it.

 Thomas de Mallet Burgess